jpn--/larch/doc/parameter.rst

 .. py:class:: ModelParameter(model, index)

 	A ModelParameter is a reference object, referring to a :class:`Model` and a parameter index.
-From this information, a number of parameter atrributes can be accessed and edited.

-	.. autoattribute:: name
-	.. autoattribute:: index
+Unlike a :class:`roles.ParameterRef`, a :class:`ModelParameter` is explicitly bound to a specific :class:`Model`, and edits to attributes of a :class:`ModelParameter` automatically pass through to the underlying :class:`Model`.
+These attributes support both reading and
+	writing:

 	.. autoattribute:: value
 	.. autoattribute:: null_value
 	.. autoattribute:: initial_value
 	.. autoattribute:: min_value
 	.. autoattribute:: max_value
 	.. autoattribute:: holdfast

+	These attributes are read-only:

+	.. autoattribute:: name
+	.. autoattribute:: index
 	.. autoattribute:: t_stat
 	.. autoattribute:: std_err
 	.. autoattribute:: robust_std_err